Self-contained Breathing Apparatus (SCBA) Market

 Australia-New Zealand

-In New Zealand and Australia, the sector is forecasted to grow at a CAGR of 1.3% within the assessment period.
-Frequent bushfires, mining operations, and confined space rescues across Queensland, Western Australia, and New South Wales have accelerated SCBA usage.
+In New Zealand and Australia, the sector is forecasted to grow at a CAGR of 1.3% during the assessment period.
+Frequent bushfires, mining operations, and confined space rescues across Queensland, Western Australia, and New South Wales have led to an increase in SCBA usage.

-Public safety authorities follow AS/NZS 1715 standards, ensuring broad alignment with global best practices like EN 137.
+Public safety authorities follow AS/NZS 1715 standards, ensuring broad alignment with global best practices such as EN 137.
 In addition, Australian emergency response units are prioritizing units with heat-resistant materials and long operational duration to cope with the country's harsh environmental conditions.

-Federal Agencies including New Zealand WorkSafe are rigorously enforcing respiratory health legislation related to the water treatment and maintenance industries.
-There is an increase in demand for units which include communication overlays, smart tracking, and diagnostics within the region.
+Federal Agencies, including New Zealand WorkSafe, are rigorously enforcing respiratory health legislation related to the water treatment and maintenance industries.
+There is an increase in demand for units that include communication overlays, smart tracking, and diagnostics within the region.

-At the moment, the industry primarily relies on imports from North America and Europe for these supplies.
-However, there has been talk about boosting domestic manufacturing of some of these devices as part of long-term strategies for disaster preparedness .
+Currently, the industry primarily relies on imports from North America and Europe for these supplies.
+However, there has been discussion about boosting domestic manufacturing of some of these devices as part of long-term disaster preparedness strategies.

 Competitive Landscape